kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 - Expansion controller starts expanding the volume and sets `pvc.Status.AllocatedResources` to `100Gi`.
 - Expansion to 100Gi fails and hence `pv.Spec.Capacity` and `pvc.Status.Capacity `stays at 10Gi.
 - User requests size to 20Gi.
+- Expansion controller tries expanding the PVC/PV to `20Gi` size.
+- Expansion succeeds and `pvc.Status.Capacity` and `pv.Spec.Capacity` report new size as `20Gi`.
 - Expansion controller notices that `pvc.Spec.Resources` < `pvc.Status.AllocatedResources` (meaning user tried to reduce size).
 - Expansion controller sees that CSI driver does not have `GET_VOLUME` controller capability.
-- Expansion controller tries expansion to new value in `pvc.Spec.Resources` anyways (`20Gi`).
 - `pvc.Status.AllocatedResources` still reports `100Gi` and hence there is no change in used quota.
-- Expansion succeeds and `pvc.Status.Capacity` and `pv.Spec.Capacity` report new size as `20Gi`.
-- `pvc.Status.AllocatedResources` however keeps reporting `100Gi`.

 ##### Case 3 (Malicious user)
 - User increases 10Gi PVC to 100Gi by changing `pvc.spec.resources.requests["storage"] = "100Gi"`
 - `pvc.Status.AllocatedResources` still reports `10Gi`.
 - Quota controller uses `max(pvc.Status.AllocatedResources, pvc.Spec.Resources)` and adds `90Gi` to used quota.
-- Expansion controller slow starts expanding the volume and sets `pvc.Status.AllocatedResources` to `100Gi` (before expanding).
+- Expansion controller slowly starts expanding the volume and sets `pvc.Status.AllocatedResources` to `100Gi` (before expanding).
 - At this point -`pv.Spec.Capacity` and `pvc.Status.Capacity` stays at 10Gi until the resize is finished.
 - While the storage backend is re-sizing the volume, user requests size 20Gi by changing `pvc.spec.resources.requests["storage"] = "20Gi"`
+- Expansion succeeds previous expansion and `pvc.Status.Capacity` and `pv.Spec.Capacity` report new size as `100Gi`.
+- Expansion controller notices that `pvc.Spec.Resources` < `pvc.Status.AllocatedResources` (meaning user tried to reduce size).
+- Expansion controller fetches actual size of the volume using `ControllerGetVolume` CSI RPC call.
+- Expansion controller sees that `actual_volume_size`(100Gi) >= `pvc.Status.AllocatedResources` (100Gi), so it does not make any modifictions to `pvc.Status.AllocatedResources`.
 - Quota controller sees no change in storage usage by the PVC because `pvc.Status.AllocatedResources` is 100Gi.
-- Expansion succeeds and `pvc.Status.Capacity` and `pv.Spec.Capacity` report new size as `100Gi`, as that's what the volume plugin did.

 ### Risks and Mitigations